Awareness

 While people who face discrimination have a higher risk of having a mental health condition, it does not mean they will automatically have a mental health concern.
 It is always preferable to talk to the individual rather than assume.

-Discover how an Employee Assistance Programme help people with disabilities in your organisation.
+Discover how an Employee Assistance Programme can help people with disabilities in your organisation.

 How can organisations support disabled people?